MicrochipTech/ml-edgeimpulse-project-builder/README.md

 script should work for any xc32 supported platform.

 Notes:
-- This script has only been tested under linux and [Git Bash](https://gitforwindows.org/).
+- This script has only been tested under linux, [Git Bash](https://gitforwindows.org/), and macOS.
 - options.ini can be modified to set additional project options; to see available project options call `prjMakefilesGenerator -setoptions=@ -help`
 - project.ini is just a placeholder - the **languageToolchain*** and **device**